 Rabbi Bethie Miller

 Rabbi Bethie Miller, a native of Newton, MA, earned a degree in Biology and Environmental Studies from Williams College in 2003.
 Before deciding to attend rabbinical school, Rabbi Miller gained valuable community-building experience both inside and outside of the Jewish world: She worked as a community organizer promoting environmental stewardship in neighborhoods throughout Washington, D.C., studied urban planning at M.I.T, and served as Coordinator of Outreach and Engagement Programs at Temple Israel in Boston.
-Working with the vibrant congregation convinced her of the power of building community around Torah and Jewish living.
-As a result of that experience and with the support of wonderful rabbinic mentors, she decided to pursue her career in the rabbinate.
+Working with a vibrant and diverse congregation convinced her of the power of building community around Torah and Jewish living.
+As a result of that experience and with the support of wonderful rabbinic mentors, she decided to pursue a career in the rabbinate.

-During her studies at Hebrew Union College-Jewish Institute of Religion, Rabbi Miller had the opportunity to serve as a student rabbi at North Fork Reform Synagogue in Cutchogue, NY, as a rabbinic intern at Congregation Kol Ami in White Plains, at East End Temple in Manhattan, and then headed back to Temple Israel in Boston.
+During her studies at Hebrew Union College-Jewish Institute of Religion, Rabbi Miller had the opportunity to serve as a student rabbi at North Fork Reform Synagogue in Cutchogue, NY, and as a rabbinic intern at Congregation Kol Ami in White Plains, at East End Temple in Manhattan, and then back to Temple Israel in Boston.
 In recognition of her academic success and leadership potential, she was selected to participate in the Wexner Graduate Fellowship and the Bonnie and Daniel Tisch Rabbinical Fellowship.
 She also received several academic awards for her achievements in areas including Bible, Midrash, and Jewish Religious Thought.
 Ordained in May 2014, Rabbi Miller is thrilled to be joining the clergy team and community at Larchmont Temple.

 Rabbi Miller is married to Matthew Spigelman, and they have a daughter, Addy.